blackBoyCode/firebase-workshop/README.md

 # issue-tracker

-this is a sample app using firebase sdk
+this is a sample app using the firebase sdk

 handle reading and writing any information from the firebase cloud service